José Cura | Miklósa Erika | Rost Andrea | Ramón Vargas

 José Cura, one of the world's greatest tenors witnessed an important moment when he opened the VeszprémFest series with his opera arias on 5 August 2004.
 Six years later we were honoured to greet him again among our guest performers for an opera gala.
 Erika Miklósa Kossuth, Liszt Ferenc and Prima Primissima Prize-winning coloratura soprano singer first stepped onto the festival stage as Queen of the Night in 2006, she sang with Ramón Vargas in 2008 at an opera gala, and then came Don Pasquale in 2012, where she sang as Norina.
 Ramon Vargas, one of the leading tenors of our time is to return to Veszprém for the third time.
 He performed with Andrea Rost in Verdi’s Rigoletto in 2005, and then came the aforementioned 2008 performance with Erika Miklósa.
 After her highly successful first performance as Gilda in 2005, Andrea Rost, Kossuth, Liszt Ferenc and Prima Primissima Prize-winning soprano singer returns to VeszprémFest after 10 years to sing with Ramon Vargas again.

 We will greet them all as old friends here in Veszprém.
-The icing on the cake in this year’s festival programme is that they will sing together on one stage for the first time.
+The icing on the cake in the festival programme of this year is that they will sing together on one stage for the first time.

 So we have plenty of reasons to celebrate.
 Come and join us!